toddmoy/old-toddmoy.com/source/work/rumble-redesign/index.md

 **Publishing**

 The Publishing section presents the technical infrastructure that other game publishers can build upon.
+Its main purpose is lead generation.

 <figure>
   <figcaption>Publishing wireframe and comp.</figcaption>